Almir-git-unifc/ToDo-List_react/README.md

 # Feature <a name = "Feature"></a>
-- layout responsive
+- Add new tasks to the list.
-- ToDo list
+- View the list of added tasks.
+- Mark tasks as completed.
+- Delete tasks from the list.
+- Intuitive and responsive user interface.

 &nbsp;
 # Technologies <a name = "Technologies"></a>
-In youtube's video this project was developed with javascript language using technology: React_JS.
+This project was developed using technology:
+- React.js: For building the user interface.
+- JavaScript (ES6+): For application logic.
+- React Hooks UseState: Used for state management

-However, in my devepoment used:
+However, in my devepoment used too:
 Msg-linter and comitzen for semantic version and Convencional Commits;  beyond the VS_Code with snippets.